kiarashvosough1999/Mockia/README.md

 ## License

-CocoAttributedStringBuilder is released under an MIT license.
+`Mockia` is released under an MIT license.
 See [LICENSE](https://github.com/kiarashvosough1999/Mockia/blob/master/LICENSE) for more information.